gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 Type: `boolean`
 Default: `false`

 When true, this will suppress the default logging for individually failed tests.
-Customized logging can be performed by listening to and responding to `qunit.log` events.
+Customized logging can be performed by listening to `qunit.on.testEnd` events.

 ## puppeteer
 Type: `Object`